Is Richarlison a £50m risk worth taking as Everton close in on Watford winger?

 He could not be in a much better place alongside Silva, however, who made a point of shielding him from the media spotlight as best he could during their early days together, and speaks his native Portuguese.

-In an age where money is nothing, £50m is still enough to represent a head-turning figure for a player yet to really achieve on these shores.
+In an age where money is nothing, a reported £50m is still enough to represent a head-turning figure for a player yet to really achieve on these shores.

 But if he can nurture those glimpses of his ability into consistent performances at Goodison Park, that head-turning will soon be reserved for the natural skill of one of Brazil's hottest properties, rather than the price.